mhakman/osx-cocoa-odbc/readme.markdown

     @end

 Modify your AppDelegate.m.
+Change the 'applicationDidFinishLaunching' method:

+    - (void) applicationDidFinishLaunching : (NSNotification *) aNotification {

+        [super applicationDidFinishLaunching : aNotification];
+    }

 Add the following method:

     - (NSURL *) persistentStoreUrl {

-        return [NSURL URLWithString : @"odbc:///testdb?username=sysadm&password=secret"];
+        return self.loginUrl;
     }

-In the above the string 'testdb' is name of an ODBC data source to use.
-You should replace it with your own data source name (unless you have data source 'testdb'.
-The string 'username=sysadm' specifies database username.
-Replace 'root' by your username.
-The string 'password=secret' specifies password to use.
-Replace it with your password.
+The method 'loginUrl' displays login dialog box.
+It lets the user to specify data source name, username, and password.
+Then it verifies the information by trying to connect to and disconnect from the database.
+If everything goes ok then it returns the required url.

 Your AppDelegate.m should now look like the followig:

     #import "AppDelegate.h"